-All drops or withdrawals are dated as of the date in which they were processed on MyBenU.
+All drops or withdrawals are dated as of the date in which they were submitted to Ben Central or processed on MyBenU.
 The tuition refund policies are listed above.
 The summer terms have a separate tuition refund policy.
 Whether or not you attend classes, the period of attendance will be computed as the number of days from the scheduled date of opening class in each term to the date shown on the drop or withdrawal slip.
 See the "Financial Aid" section for information regarding the use of financial aid in the case of a withdrawal.

-The boarding fee is prorated from the date of confirmation of registration to the day of withdrawal.
-Students who withdraw from campus housing within 30 days of the beginning of the academic term will be charged for room fees on a prorated basis.
+The boarding fee is pro-rated from the date of confirmation of registration to the day of withdrawal.
+Students who withdraw from campus housing within 30 days of the beginning of the academic term will be charged for room fees on a pro-rated basis.
 No refunds are given after 30 days of the term have expired.